-I interviewed five long term, foreign business owners who shared their knowledge of starting and building businesses in Bali and Indonesia.
-Each of them have a unique experience and perspective on starting a business in Bali.
-Their advice and and insights are truly invaluable.
+I interviewed five long-term, foreign business owners who shared their knowledge of starting and building businesses in Bali and Indonesia.
+Each of them has a unique experience and perspective on starting a business in Bali.
+Their advice and insights are truly invaluable.

 Who is the book for

 The guide is for anyone contemplating moving to and starting a business in Bali, or even in another part of Indonesia.

 What is included